proxy-wasm/proxy-wasm-go-sdk/doc/OVERVIEW.md

 WASI-preview1 does not support parallelism via multithreading; however, Goroutines can be used for concurrency within the scope of an invocation of one of the module's exported functions.
 For WASI reactors compiled to Go's wasip1 target (such as building with `GOOS=wasip1 GOARCH=wasm go build -buildmode=c-shared`), goroutines run in a nonparallel concurrent manner.
 All goroutines must exit before execution is returned to the host environment, else the scheduler will block (possibly indefinitely) waiting for the goroutines to end.

-Asynchronous tasks can be scheduled with by passing a func to `OnTick()`, should the host environment support it.
+Asynchronous tasks can be scheduled by passing a func to `OnTick()`, should the host environment support it.